 It’s not a new strategy, yet many investors just starting out fail to take advantage of owner-occupied investment properties.
 While living in a multi-family init may not be your first choice, the rewards can be huge.
-Below we offer a few pros and cons to consider when buying owner-occupied investment properties in New Jersey, Brooklyn, Queens, Long Island, Philadelphia Area!
+Below we offer a few pros and cons to consider when buying owner-occupied investment properties in North Carolina & New Jersey!

 Live For Free

 When you purchase a multi-family property and occupy one of the units or opt to buy a house, renting out the bedrooms to other roommates, you will, in essence, be able to have other people pay off your mortgage for you.
 You will be able to purchase an investment property as well as a residence for yourself, all while collecting an income each month.
 In many cases, not only your mortgage be taken care of, but your utilities, taxes, insurance, and other living costs will be covered too!
 Using this strategy will allow you to save up money, preparing you for when you decide to move out!